The 9 Best Memory Foam Mattresses That Feel Like 'Sleeping on a Cloud'

 Memory foam mattresses have a very different feel than other types of mattresses.
 The best memory foam mattresses are springy and sponge-like, creating a weightless feeling that many people describe as "sleeping on a cloud."
 Typically, side and back sleepers most appreciate the contouring comfort and pressure relief offered by memory foam mattresses, but stomach sleepers can also enjoy memory foam at the right firmness level.

-If you’re deciding whether a memory foam mattress is right for you, we’ve rounded up some of the top-rated options on the market today—plus key factors to consider before choosing your new bed.
+If you're deciding whether a memory foam mattress is right for you, explore some of the top-rated options backed by expert testers at Mattress Advisor—plus read up on key factors to consider before choosing your new bed.